-An end to end CNN is built using image segmentation techniques for edge prediction in (He et al., 2023) to classify the skin lesion images.
-The deep CNN is customised and integrated with modules to identify and highlight lesion boundaries for effective segmentation.
+An end to end CNN is built using image segmentation techniques for edge prediction in He, Wang, Zhao, and Chen (2023) to classify the skin lesion images.
+The deep CNN is customized and integrated with modules to identify and highlight lesion boundaries for effective segmentation.
 Edge detection being a pivotal element, in the proposed system, we use homogeneity predicates that distinguishes the change in the pixel color and gradients across the edges and effectively segments the lesion.
 Section 3 discusses in detail the proposed system.